An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Monte Carlo methods for IMs

 \subsection{Back to a possibilistic IM}

-The starting point was a possibilistic IM with contour $\pi_z$ that generally can only be evaluated using Monte Carlo by sampling artificial data sets from the underlying statistical model.
-This is cheap and easy to do at a few parameter values, but becomes overwhelmingly expensive when the contour evaluations are needed at all parameter points on a sufficiently fine grid.
-Unfortunately, virtually every relevant summary of the IM output requires this evaluation on a fine grid.
-What was proposed above was a probabilistic approximation $\prior_z^\star$ of the possibilistic IM $\uPi_z$, which could be sampled with relative ease.
-Then those relevant summaries, e.g., expectations, could be readily approximated using the samples from $\prior_z^\star$, and subsequently used to approximate the IM's summaries.
-The challenge is that, for each summary, there are mathematical limits to how well the probabilistic approximation can match the target possibilistic one; for some summaries, the approximation is accurate while for others it's not.
-The question here is if there's a way to convert the probabilistic approximation $\prior_z^\star$ to a possibilistic approximation that better represents the target IM while retaining the computational efficiency.
+The previous subsections described a probabilistic approximation $\prior_z^\star$ of the possibilistic IM, which could be sampled with relative ease.
+Relevant summaries could be readily approximated using the samples from $\prior_z^\star$, and subsequently used to approximate the IM's summaries.
+The challenge is that, for each summary, there are mathematical limits to how well a probabilistic approximation can match the target possibilistic one; for some summaries, the approximation is accurate while for others it's not.
+The question is if one can convert the probabilistic approximation $\prior_z^\star$ to a possibilistic approximation that better represents the target IM while retaining the computational efficiency.

-The answer to this question is {\em Yes}.
-The ``inner probabilistic approximation'' just described can be interpreted as a possibility-to-probability transform, but a probability-to-possibility transform goes the other direction.
+One simple way forward is to note that the probabilistic approximation just described can be interpreted as a possibility-to-probability transform, which has an inverse probability-to-possibility transform.
 Let $r_z: \TT \to \RR$ be a (possibly data-dependent) ranking function on the parameter space, where larger values of $r_z(\theta)$ indicate that $\theta$ is ``higher ranked'' in some meaningful sense.
 Good examples of ranking functions are, first, the density function $q_z^\star$ corresponding to the distribution $\prior_z^\star$ and, second, the likelihood function $L_z$ of the underlying model.
 With both of these choices, the meaningfulness of the ranking is clear.
-Taking the ranking function to be the density $q_z^\star$ gives the tightest contours, similar to how highest density sets have smallest volume among those with a fixed probability content, but ``tightest contours'' isn't the objective.
+Taking the ranking function to be the density $q_z^\star$ of $\prior_z^\star$ gives the tightest contours, similar to how highest density sets have smallest volume among those with a fixed probability content, but ``tightest contours'' isn't the objective.
 Moreover, there may be computational challenges associated with use of the density-based ranking.
-After all, $q_z^\star$ would need to be estimated using, say, kernel methods applied to the samples from $\prior_z^\star$ as described above, which is non-trivial in the multiparameter case.
-See below for more on how the ranking function affects the approximation accuracy.
+After all, $q_z^\star$ would need to be estimated using, say, kernel methods applied to the samples from $\prior_z^\star$ as described above, which is non-trivial when $d > 1$.

 In any case, for a given ranking function $r_z$, the probability-to-possibility transform of $\prior_z^\star$ returns the possibility contour